 Upon arrival, the first thing you’d see would be the pig pens:

 There’s plenty of produce.
 What you’d spot right away are the salad veggies – there’s romaine lettuce and lolla rosa, and herbs like basil, tarragon and oregano.
 There were lots of tomatoes, regular native tomatoes and cherry tomatoes, and there’s even dragonfruit.
 No need to go to Ilocos to see the plants up close!

 Believe it or not, but those are upo (a quick Google check says it’s bottle gourd in English).
 The thing is they are usually elongated – think giant eggplants that are pale green instead of violet and are longer and thicker than your arms.
 I’ve NEVER seen or heard of round upo.

 Good thing it was available in their souvenir shop, I just had to buy one.
 At home, we diced them up, sautéed them in garlic, onions and tomatoes – delicious.
 Akira, who’s usually averse to vegetables, heartily ate them with eggs.

 Apart from all the beautiful produce and non-stinky pigs, Costales also has a lot of chickens, ducks and turkey.

-Not exactly free-roaming, but at least they’re not cramped, and I’m happy to see they have all those herbs and vegetables to peck on.
+Not exactly free-range, but at least they’re not cramped, and I’m happy to see they have all those herbs and vegetables to peck on.

 Costales Nature Farms is in a picturesque location – at the foot of Mt.
 Banahaw.
 It’s not very hot, and there’s a nice breeze all around even if it’s the middle of summer.
-More than a training center for agricultural entrepreneurs and practitioners, especially the ones that would like to know more about organic farming, it’s also a good tourism spot where visitors like us could learn and see up close where our food comes from.
+More than a training centre for agricultural entrepreneurs and practitioners, especially the ones that would like to know more about organic farming, it’s also a good tourist spot where visitors like us could learn and see up close where our food comes from.